luisantoniocrag/test-sidechain-functionalities-with-Sphere-by-Horizen-2.0.0/README.md

 This is a time consuming process.

-**How viable would it be to create a fast captchup or maybe a lightweight node?**
+**How viable would it be to create a fast catchup or maybe a lightweight node?**

 I know it is not a safe option, but for entry developers and testing the technology would be a great advantage.